Saint Nicholas, Santa Claus and the CHRIST Child

 him.
 This act of kindness sowed the seed of the tradition of giving gifts.
 Ironically pawn-brokers used the

-symbol of the three bags of gold as their identifying symbol.
+symbol of the three bags of gold (or three golden balls to represent the bags) as their identifying symbol.

 where much of his legend springs.
 Today the city in Turkey lies in ruins and bears witness to the vibrant